aosabook/500lines/pedometer/chapter.md

 $[\lbrace x\colon x1_{u}, y\colon y1_{u}, z\colon z1_{u}, xg\colon x1_{g}, yg\colon y1_{g}, zg\colon z1_{g} \rbrace,...\lbrace x\colon xn_{u}, y\colon yn_{u}, z\colon zn_{u}, xg\colon xn_{g}, yg\colon yn_{g}, zg\colon zn_{g}\rbrace]$

-The entire purpose of the parse_raw_data method is to take input data in one of two formats, and output data in this more workable format.

-## Step 2: Isolating movement in the direction of gravity (dot_product_parsed_data)

-TODO: Add graphs from trial view showing original data and dot product data.
-Does this belong here, or in the explanation above?
+Now that we have our data in a standard format stored in @parsed_data, the rest of our program need only be concerned with @parsed_data.
+It doesn't have to know or care that there ever was more than just that one standard format.

+### Step 2: dot_product_parsed_data

-Taking the dot product in our Parser class is straightforward.
+Taking the dot product in our Parser class is a matter of using the data in our standard format, @parsed_data, and applying the fot product formulat to it.
 We add a @dot_product_data instance variable, and a method, dot_product_parsed_data, to set that variable.
 The dot_product_parsed_data method is called immeditely after parse_raw_data in the initializer, and iterates through our @parsed_data hash, calculates the dot product with map, and sets the result to @dot_product_data.

-## Step 3: Filtering our data series
+### Step 3: filter_dot_product_data

-Again, back to the mathematics for some signal processing 101.

-TODO: Basics of filtering, Chebyshev filter specifically

-TODO: Add graphs from trial view showing dot product data and filtered data.

 Following the pattern from steps 1 and 2, we add another instance variable, @filtered_data, to store the filtered data series, and a method, filter_dot_product_data, that we call from the initializer.

-The filter_dot_product_data method initalizes the data series by setting the first two elements to 0, and then iterates through the remaining element indeces in @dot_product_data, applying the Chebyshev filter.
+The filter_dot_product_data method is the second place our low-pass filtering method, chebyshev_filter, is used.
+This time, we pass @dot_product_data in as our signal and use SMOOTHING_COEFF, and the result returned is our signal without the high frequence component, which we store in @filtered_data.
+This final signal, @filtered_data, is the clean signal we can use to count steps.

-### Our Parser class in the wild
+## Our Parser class in the wild

 Our Parser now takes string data in the separated format, converts it into a more useable format, isolates movement in the direction of gravity through the dot product operation, and filters the resulting data series to smooth it out.